-The Institute of Medicine has established the following Recommended Dietary Allowances (RDA) for folate:
+The Institute of Medicine (now known as the National Academy of Medicine) established the following Recommended Dietary Allowances (RDA) for folate:

 |Age/Gender Group||Recommended Dietary Allowance (RDA)